 Properly servicing your spray booth throughout its service life is just as important as choosing a quality spray booth from the offset, especially if you want to maintain a consistent level of operational efficiency, maximize your spray booth’s longevity and reduce its whole-life cost.
-Your in-house maintenance personnel and most service contractors may be able to keep your equipment operational, but it takes spray booth experts with decades of institutional experience to properly recognize equipment inefficiencies that may be reducing your productivity or even creating safety or compliance issues.
+Your in-house spray booth maintenance personnel and most service contractors may be able to keep your equipment operational, but it takes paint booth experts with decades of institutional experience to properly recognize equipment inefficiencies that may be reducing your productivity or even creating safety or compliance issues.

 After diagnosing and evaluating equipment within a location in person by a trained representative, a comprehensive plan is created.
 The comprehensive plan includes a process to bring the equipment up to peak operating capabilities as well as a detailed plan on how to maintain the equipment to ensure longevity and quality of paint finishes for customers.